About Amanda

 Later my family doctor called to follow up.
 She told me gently but clearly that it was time - that I would need help.
 That moving forward with the cone procedure to see how far the cancer had spread wouldn’t be something I could do alone.
 And she was right.
 I didn’t like that was right.
 Not at all.
 Yes, I wanted my uterus out.
 And yes, having cancer was hard.
 But up until that point, I had handled everything by myself - and I desperately wanted to keep it that way.
 I didn’t want to share my news.
 I didn’t want to make it real.
 I didn’t want to ask for help.
 And the waiting?
 That was the worst part.
 I was spinning on repeat.
 I was thinking about the past.
 About a future I might not have.
 About cancer as a possible, “end note”.
 My body eventually intervened - I developed shingles from the stress.
 It was my body’s way of telling me I couldn’t keep carrying this alone anymore.
 So I chose people I trusted.
 The people I knew could get me to the other side of the procedure.

 My cone procedure was in March 2022.
 I waited until June 2022 to get my radical hysterectomy.
 Remember that scene in Twilight when Edward leaves and Bella is just waiting by the window?
 That’s what this felt like.
 Time would move but… slowly.
 I could never prepare myself for the manifestation that was about to unfold.
-I had no idea, but the person I was before, she was going to die.
+I had no idea, but the person I was before, she really was going to die.
+That part was true.
+She after all… was ready to die.

 Amandafesting